16 Black Models Who Changed the Fashion Industry

 Tyra Banks.
 Photo: PopularImages / Deposit Photos

 Since her modeling days, Tyra has become known for producing and hosting ‘America’s Next Top Model,’ which has several successful spin-offs worldwide.
-This former Victoria’s Secret Angel now hosts Dancing With the Stars.
+This former Victoria’s Secret Angel also went on to host Dancing with the Stars.

 Alek Wek